mmontalbo/grim_rust/wip.md

   derive Manny's camera/hot/walk selections from his live position, emitting zone-specific setup names instead of the old canned responses.
-Requests are still logged for diffing, the runtime summary surfaces the latest sectors, and we added unit tests that cover the desk vs door heuristics while we work toward feeding in real geometry tables.
+Requests are still logged for diffing, the runtime summary surfaces the latest sectors, and we added unit tests that cover both the legacy desk/door heuristics and the new geometry-backed walk lookups.
 - Set hook: wrap `Set.create` at runtime so every set table inherits the stock methods.
 We now re-export the legacy helpers (`MakeCurrentSet`, `MakeCurrentSetup`, `GetCurrentSetup`, `rebuildButtons`, `NewObjectState`,